roemeren/gpx2network/README.md

 ## Notes

 - The free Render deployment can be quite slow; for production use, a higher-tier server or more resources are recommended.
-- The app automatically shows the dataset version in the left panel, so you always know which bike network release you are using.